 Her family greeted her with joy.
 Her brother was delighted with gift of her military clothes.
 He dressed in them immediately.
 Mulan dressed once again in the clothes of a woman.
 That evening, Mulan and her family gathered together to watch the sunset.

-Two of the men who had served with Mulan stopped by her home, on their way home.
+A few days later, two of the men who had served with Mulan stopped by her home, on their way home.
 When Mulan came forth to greet them, they could not believe their eyes.
 One of them shouted, "You are not Mulan!
 What have you done with our friend?"